 Weekend athletes recognize that tendonitis is a common result of overdoing it especially when the body is out of shape.

 Other factors contribute to tendonitis:

 Forceful or violent motions, such as pitching a fastball

-Unnatural motions, such as serving a tennis ball
+Unnatural motions, like serving a tennis ball

 Poor body mechanics or technique when doing an activity like aerobics, lifting weights, or painting the ceiling